This topic describes the character set specifications in OceanBase Database.

 set names gbk;

-When you use the JDBC driver to connect to OceanBase Database, add
+When you use JDBC to connect to OceanBase Database, you can add the

-"characterEncoding=gbkto the URL to set up a GBK link, as shown in the following example:String url = "jdbc:oceanbase://xxx.xxx.xxx.xxx:xxxx?useSSL=false&useUnicode=true&characterEncoding=gbk&connectTimeout=30000&rewriteBatchedStatements=true";When you use OBClient to connect to OceanBase Database, we recommend that you use the
+"characterEncoding=gbk"parameter to the URL to modify the parameter.
+Here is an example:String url = "jdbc:oceanbase://xxx.xxx.xxx.xxx:xxxx?useSSL=false&useUnicode=true&characterEncoding=gbk&connectTimeout=30000&rewriteBatchedStatements=true";When you use obclient to connect to the database, we recommend that you use the superset

-export LANG=zh_CN.GB18030 export LC_ALL=zh_CN.GB18030Modify the character set settings of the terminal to set the character set of the current window to GBK.
-Follow the instructions on the terminal.
+export LANG=zh_CN.GB18030 export LC_ALL=zh_CN.GB18030Modify the encoding setting of the terminal and set the current window to the gbk encoding.
+Perform operations based on the instructions in the terminal interface.

 Notice